faq

 For iPad users: I couldn't recommend Procreate enough!
 It's really great!

-How did you get a color wheel like SAI in Photoshop?
+How did you get a color wheel like SAI or Clip Studio Paint in Photoshop?

 It's an extension called MagicPicker!
 I use it in "Pro mode" so I don't see extra stuff on its UI.
-It costs just a few dollars, I highly recommend it.
+It costs just a few dollars, and I've used it for years now.
+I highly recommend it.

 What size canvas do you draw on?